lars-kolbowski/spectrum/README.md

 ### Usage

-To initialize the module call the init function
+To initialize the module call the init function.

+targetDiv is the only required option.

 ```

 var options = {
-  targetDiv: 'xispec_wrapper'                     // id of your html target div
+  targetDiv: 'xispec_wrapper'                 // id of your html target div for the spectrum viewer
   showCustomConfig: false,                    // show/hide custom annotation options tab in settings view
   showQualityControl: 'bottom',               // select where to show the quality control plots per default. values: 'bottom', 'side', 'min'
   baseDir:  './',                             // path to base directory of the spectrum viewer on your website
   xiAnnotatorBaseURL: 'https://xi3.bio.ed.ac.uk/xiAnnotator/',    // url of annotator change if you're hosting xiAnnotator yourself
+  highlightColor: '#FFFF00',                  // initial highlight color (can be changed in settings)
+  highlightWidth: 8,                          // highlight width
+  peakColor: "#a6a6a6",                       // color for not annotated peaks
 };

 xiSPEC.init(options);

 ```

 To set the data call the setData function with the spectra data:
 ```